dvingerh/tb-vol-scroll/README.md

 [![Run on Repl.it](https://repl.it/badge/github/dvingerh/TbVolScroll)](https://repl.it/github/dvingerh/TbVolScroll)

+## tb-vol-scroll .Net 5

+Forker version migrated to run using .Net 5 as base .net framework.

 ## tb-vol-scroll 1.93

 Simple utility to enable volume control when your mouse cursor is positioned above the taskbar.